Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Introduction and sketch of the results

-Quantum mechanics enjoys the status of one of today's most impeccable and yet the most counterintuitive physical theory.
-It has flawlessly passed about a century of accurate experimental tests.
-So deeply has it permeated the contemporary physical picture that in the search for the ultimate ``theory of everything'' many physicists regard quantum mechanics as a basic postulate.
-Popular approaches with this assumption include string theory and loop quantum gravity.
+Today quantum mechanics---including quantum field theory as its relativistic generalization---enjoys the status of one of the most impeccable and yet the most counterintuitive theory of the natural world.
+It has flawlessly passed a century of accurate experimental tests.
+So deeply has it permeated the contemporary physical picture that in the search for the ultimate ``theory of everything'' some physicists regard its principles as fundamental postulates.
+Popular approaches to unifying the Standard Model of particle physics and general relativity (e.g., by string theory, supergravity, or loop quantum gravity) usually impose them axiomatically.

-At the same time, ever since its inception, quantum mechanics has seemed to defy logic.
-Even now, not every issue of its internal consistency is resolved to the satisfaction of the entire physics community.

-Major progress in ``making sense" of quantum mechanics occurred as early as 1950s with the remarkable thesis by Hugh Everett\ct{Everett}.
-Everett demonstrated that quantum mechanics does not necessarily require the awkward postulate of probabilistic (moreover, by Bell's theorem\ct{Bell_theorem}, nonlocal and superluminal) collapse of a wave function during measurement.
-Altogether, Everett pointed out a straightforward albeit still bewildering to many people fact that with the universal applicability of unitary quantum dynamics to both microscopic and macroscopic systems the physical world unavoidably splits into numerous co-existing branches of ``alternate realities."